seanmac11741/emchFoundWebsite/README.md

 ## Todo list
 - [x] Create bare bones website
-- [ ] Aquire good pictures and put them in a slideshow on main page
+- [x] Aquire good pictures and put them in a slideshow on main page
 - [x] Create good navbar layout
 - [x] Deploy to Firebase
 - [x] Add user auth and login
 - [x] Create blog page
-- [ ] Make the home page a lot better.
+- [x] Make the home page a lot better.
 Big picture, fancy scroll animations
 - [x] Add contact us section to the footer
 - [x] Dynamic Blog page
 - [x] Blog entries can be created
-- [ ] Blog entries can be updated
+- [ ] Blog entries can be updated (delete should be enough)
-- [ ] Blog entries can be deleted
+- [x] Blog entries can be deleted
 - [x] Blog entries can have embedded facebook albums
 - [x] Add link to Paypal(Square?) site for donating
 - [x] replace paypal with Square link